Meet Michelle Massarik, a young woman taking on the world of cybersecurity

 “It’s a great opportunity, and the program has a lot of career development opportunities for anyone who is unsure of what they want to pursue,” she said.
 “It’s a great stepping stone in the right direction.”

 Read more about the Cybersecurity Talent Initiative on our blog:

 - Closing the cybersecurity skills gap: A Q&A with CyberVista CEO Simone Petrella

 - The Cybersecurity Talent Initiative: Recruiting the next digital defenders

-This post was written by Abby Palazzo, an intern on the Partnership’s communications team.
+This post was written by Abby Palazzo, a former intern on the Partnership’s communications team.